DiamondLightSource/ispyb-api/README.md

 See [```docs/pipeline2ispyb.py```](https://github.com/DiamondLightSource/ispyb-api/blob/master/docs/pipeline2ispyb.py) for a more detailed example of how to use the package.

 ### Tests
-Unit tests (pytests) are run automatically by Travis against a real MariaDB ISPyB database schema.
+Unit tests (pytests) are run automatically by Azure against a real MariaDB ISPyB database schema.
 You can also run the tests in your Development environment if you have an ISPyB database.